styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 - Messages are stored encrypted in Firebase
 - Encryption key is derived from both player names using PBKDF2

+### Read Status Encryption
+- Message read status (read/unread) is encrypted using AES-GCM encryption
+- Only the sender and recipient can decrypt read status
+- Read status is stored encrypted in Firebase
+- Uses a separate encryption key derived from both player names using PBKDF2 with a different salt
+- Backward compatible with unencrypted read status values

 ### Username Encryption & Hashing
 - **Username Hashing**: Usernames in Firebase database paths are hashed using SHA-256 (one-way, deterministic)
   - Firebase paths use hashed usernames instead of plain text (e.g., `/messages/{hashed-username}/`)